 Easy Apple Tart

-This Easy Puff Pastry Apple Tart is seasonal, simple, and scrumptious!
-Store-bought puff pastry crust makes this dessert quick, easy, and approachable for even the most novice of home cooks.
+This apple tart on puff pastry recipe is simple, seasonal, and scrumptious!
+Store-bought puff pastry makes this dessert quick, easy, and approachable for even the most novice of home cooks.
 And just look how gorgeous it is!?!

 - Prep Time: 15 minutes